Company Vehicles as Assets For Your Business

 Matching Value to Need

 You get what you pay for.
-The most important part of auto value, when it comes to a business, is its usefulness.
-A Corvette being used by a construction company offers nothing to your business since it cannot move drywall.
-Thus, it’s important to be able to search a car by features and price.
+The most crucial part of auto value, when it comes to a business, is its usefulness.
+A Corvette used by a construction company offers nothing to your business, as it cannot move drywall.
+Thus, it’s essential to be able to search for a car by features and price.
 Popular Mechanics offers a solid list of car-buying and car-selling websites, with TrueCar, AutoTempest.com and Cars.com topping the list.
-They each include search features, allowing you to match your company’s need, while drilling down on price and MSRP.
+They each include search features, allowing you to match your company’s needs while drilling down on price and MSRP.

 How Assets Affect Your Business

-A vehicle is an asset; and assets have an important effect on your financial statements.
-If an investor is looking at your company, you will need to provide them a complete set of financial statements with financial ratios that act as a metric for your company’s health.
+A vehicle is an asset, and assets have an essential effect on your financial statements.
+If an investor is reviewing your company, you will need to provide them with a complete set of financial statements, including financial ratios that serve as metrics for your company’s health.
 The most common ratios are liquidity ratios that compare your assets to your liabilities.

 Most small businesses only have cash in the bank as an asset, but many bills as liabilities.
 This makes the ratios less than favorable.
 The addition of a big-ticket asset, like a company vehicle, can push your ratios into the good column, as the assets increase at a rate greater than the debt.